โœ๏ธDrawing I

 Curved Lines

-• Add softness and fluidity—organic, natural, approachable
+• Add softness and fluidity.
+They feel organic, natural, and approachable.

-• Evoke grace and elegance in figure work and natural subjects
+• Evoke grace and elegance in figure work and natural subjects.

 Zigzag Lines

-• Create sharp, abrupt energy—chaotic, electric, aggressive
+• Create sharp, abrupt energy.
+They feel chaotic, electric, aggressive.

-Compare: Curved vs. zigzag lines—both suggest movement, but curved lines flow smoothly while zigzags jolt and redirect.
+Compare: Curved vs. zigzag lines: both suggest movement, but curved lines flow smoothly while zigzags jolt and redirect.
 A winding river uses curves; a crack in glass uses zigzags.
 Match the line character to your subject's nature.

 Lines That Guide Without Appearing